 Ileana Ros-Lehtinen, of Florida, becomes the first Hispanic woman elected to Congress.
 She serves in the U.S. House of Representatives.

-In Boston, the Reverend Barbara C. Harris becomes the first woman consecrated as a bishop in the Episcopal Church.
+In Boston, the Reverend Barbara C. Harris became the first woman consecrated as a bishop in the Episcopal Church.

 1990 – Dr. Antonia Novello is sworn in as U.S. Surgeon General, becoming the first woman (and first Hispanic) to hold that job.

 1991 – On January 2, Sharon Pratt Dixon is sworn in as mayor of Washington, DC, becoming the first black woman to serve as mayor of a major city.